mnurisso/advanced_programming_2019-20/lectures/c++/note.md

 delete[] da;
 ```

 The portion of  memory should be deleted manually at the end of the scope.
-Another good motivation of using heap is that usally the stack is a very small part of the memory and so it's easy to incur in stack overflow.
+Another good motivation of using heap is that usually the stack is a very small part of the memory and so it's easy to incur in stack overflow.

+This objects living in the heap have no name, they're simply a pointer to the portion of memory.

 ## Valgrind